Sasquire/sasquire.github.io/b/users_who_are_artists/index.md

 )
 ```

 Now that we have this, we can apply some constraints.
 We won’t want any user who has uploaded a single image diluting our results.
 I have chosen to discard any artist who doesn’t have at least 8 uploads.
-We also don’t wan’t users who have uploaded many artists’ complete galleries, so we will discard any user that has more than 1000 uploads.
+We also don’t want users who have uploaded many artists’ complete galleries, so we will discard any user that has more than 1000 uploads.

 We also want to apply a lower bound so we are not getting every single result.
 To do this, we only keep results where the ***percent of artists posts uploaded by this user*** and ***percent of users uploads with this artist*** are greater than 60% (or 0.6).